tessro/old-blog/source/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 categories:
 ---

+*I wrote this essay in October of 2011.
+At the time, the emotions were too raw for me to share it beyond close family.
+Now that I've had some time to distance myself from it, I'm releasing it in the hope that it's helpful to anyone going through this strange and bewildering transition.*

 On August 28th, 2011 I celebrated my 28th birthday.
 There was not much fanfare.

 Two months later, I find myself unable to sleep.
 I stare at the ceiling while my mind races.
 I toss and turn during the night.
-I snooze my alarm until the last possible seconds.
+I snooze my alarm until the last possible second.
 When I'm not working, my mind is racing with questions, like:
 _What am I doing here?
 Am I on track?
 Are my life goals realistic?
 Does my perception of my self match up with reality?
 Am I too ambitious?
 Am I working hard enough?
 Too hard?_ I've begun to wonder: am I running out of time?

-I have a small set of personal goals:
+I have an ambitious set of personal goals:

 * Become an expert engineer
 * Lead a startup to marketplace success
-* Master my physical conditioning
+* Live a healthy lifestyle and get fit
 * Earn financial freedom
 * Build a family
 * Travel